AshtarCodes/Con-Sazon/README.md

 ## Some Notes:

 I've focused on functionality over design at this point.
-I've learned alot about working with mongoDb and mongoose during the development of this app.
-I'm looking forward to continuing to dive deep into it's backend.
+I've learned alot about working with MongoDb and Mongoose during the development of this app.
+I'm looking forward to continuing to dive deep into it's backend, and revamping the UI.

 **Tech used:**  HTML, CSS, Javascript, Node, Express, MongoDb, EJS